narobinson1/face-search-api/README.md

-# face-search-api, API for face-search repo

-Instructions for installation:
-1. Download this repo
-2. Run `npm install`
-3. Run `npm start`
+# FaceSearch Backend 🤠

+Checkout how the FaceSearch app handles Authentication, Data Storage, and External API Integration!

+P.S.
+You can find the Frontend at my face-search repo